Siroopfles/NovaPort/IMPROVEMENT_TODO.md

 - **1.5.
 Standardize All `use_mcp_tool` Examples Across All Prompts:** Completed.
 All system prompts now contain a `conport_tool_reference` section or updated examples in-line to provide clear, complete, and syntactically correct JSON templates for all relevant ConPort tool arguments.
 - **1.6.
 Standardize `Subtask Briefing Object` Examples in Workflows:** Completed.
 All workflow files have been reviewed and updated to include explicit, standardized JSON examples and instructions for `use_mcp_tool` calls, aligning them with the hardened system prompts.
 - **2.1.
 Introduce Proactive "Pre-flight Checks" in Critical Workflows:** Completed.
 A new `Phase 0: Pre-flight Checks` section was added to all identified critical workflows to validate prerequisites before execution.
+- **2.2.
+Implement Retry Logic in Lead Mode Prompts:** Completed.
+A rule has been added to the `task_execution_protocol` in the prompts for Nova-LeadArchitect, Nova-LeadDeveloper, and Nova-LeadQA, authorizing a single retry for subtasks that fail with a potentially transient error.
+- **2.3.
+Formalize "Definition of Ready" (DoR) Checks:** Completed.
+The main orchestration workflows (`WF_ORCH_NEW_PROJECT_FULL_CYCLE_001_v1.md`, `WF_ORCH_EXISTING_PROJECT_NEW_FEATURE_E2E_001_v1.md`) have been updated to include explicit DoR verification blocks before delegating major project phases.